d92563/CALC/README.md

 # CALC

-Calculator with JS, HTML and CSS
+Simple calculator made with JS, HTML5 and CSS3.